Mini Rex Rabbit

 The Mini Rex rabbit has a rounded back with well-developed shoulders, hindquarters and midsection.

 The Mini Rex rabbit is a popular rabbit breed for families looking for a first-time pet for their children.
 Because of its quiet, calm nature, these bunnies are also wonderful choices for couples, singles or retirees looking for a little bundle of joy.
 Kits (baby rabbits) shouldn’t be alone with children without supervision.
 Rabbits often squirm and may fall if the child is not holding securely enough.
-Should your child be holding the rabbit, make sure they are siting on the ground to minimize risk of falling.
+Should your child be holding the rabbit, make sure they are sitting on the ground to minimize risk of falling.
+It goes without saying that tiny bunny babies are super fragile and vulnerable.
+Kids should handle them with utmost care – and should be instructed to do so.
+Even a slightest mistake or excited squeeze can be potentially dangerous for baby rabbits.
+This is a defining time for them, and care needs to be exercised.
+Of course, it is best to leave them with their mommas, until they are fit for some human company.